Request a Confidential Callback

 Begin Healing at Our ARFID Treatment Center in Los Angeles

-Do you have a child aged 12 to 17 whose life has been impacted by symptoms of ARFID?
-If so, you may feel concerned about their wellbeing and may be struggling to support them alone.
-Trellis Recovery Centers provides well-rounded, family-focused ARFID treatment in Los Angeles, California that helps teens develop skills and cognitions that will lead to eating disorder recovery.
+Has your life been impacted by symptoms of ARFID?
+If so, you may feel concerned.
+Trellis Recovery Centers provides well-rounded, family-focused ARFID treatment in Los Angeles, California that helps men and women develop skills and cognitions that will lead to eating disorder recovery.

 If you would like more information on how our program works, contact us today.